 Many factors go into deciding when to readdress the passing standard for an exam.
 When conducting a practice analysis study, the degree to which the content is changed is the primary factor that goes into making the decision.
-The Practice Analysis Committee considered the changes in content to the VI exam, the field of VI, and when the last standard setting was done in VI.
-The committee noted that there have been large changes in the content and population of candidates taking the VI exam.
-The committee also noted that the last time that VI had a standard setting performed was in 2002.
-The committee recommended that standard setting be performed on the VI exam.
-The Board reviewed this recommendation and decided to perform a standard setting.
-The standard setting study was conducted in October 2016.
-The results from the standard setting study were presented to the Board in January 2017 and Board recommended that new cut score be used on the VI exam beginning in July 2017.
-More information on the VI standard setting can be found at the following location: ARRT News | ARRT - The American Registry of Radiologic Technologists.
+The Practice Analysis Committee participated in a Hofstee and Beuk exercise to evaluate the passing standard.
+The committee reviewed the results from this exercise and considered the changes in content to the CT exam and when the last standard setting was done in CT.
+It was noted that there have been some content changes to CT exam and the last standard setting for CT was in 1995.
+Based on these factors, it was recommended that a standard setting be done.
+The ARRT Board of Trustees reviewed this recommendation and decided to conduct a standard setting in 2018 or 2019.